 If there are too many absentees, employers can order the employees who are in the workplace to work temporary overtime.
-Employers, in coordination with the relevant works council, can also demand short-time work if they cannot sustain the business due to absences or, in case of short-time work, employers can apply for public short-time work subsidies (please find more information here).
+Employers, in coordination with the relevant works council, can also demand short-time work if they cannot sustain the business due to absences.
+In the case of short-time work, employers can apply for public short-time work subsidies (please see our article for more information here).

 Refusals to work or travel

 Further, employers should consider their approach to dealing with employees who want to stay at home to avoid being infected.
 The Employees are under the obligation to perform work.
 They may not be absent from work on their own initiative due to their fear or abstract risk of an infection.
-Due to the worldwide immigration restrictions and travel warning from the Foreign Office business trips should be avoided (please find more information here.
+Due to the immigration restrictions and travel warning from the Foreign Office business trips should be avoided.
+For further information, please see here.